Stuck for presents to buy your kids or grandkids this Christmas? What about your friends’ children, godchildren, nieces and nephews?

 Important information

-This article is designed for use by, and is directed only at, persons resident in the UK.
+This is designed for use by, and is directed only at persons resident in the UK.

-The information contained in this article is not to be regarded as an offer to buy or sell or the solicitation of any offer to buy or sell securities in any jurisdiction where such an offer or solicitation is against the law, or to anyone to whom it is unlawful to make such an offer or solicitation, or if the person making the offer or solicitation is not qualified to do so.
+The information contained herein is not to be regarded as an offer to buy or sell or the solicitation of any offer to buy or sell securities in any jurisdiction where such an offer or solicitation is against the law, or to anyone to whom it is unlawful to make such an offer or solicitation, or if the person making the offer or solicitation is not qualified to do so.
+The information does not constitute legal, tax, or investment advice.
+You must not, therefore, rely on the content of this article when making any investment decisions.

 Issued by Vanguard Asset Management Limited, which is authorised and regulated in the UK by the Financial Conduct Authority.

-© 2022 Vanguard Asset Management Limited.
+© 2023 Vanguard Asset Management Limited.
 All rights reserved.